NumerHero/tool.js/README.md

 caveat :  if you find a element ,It will return a HTMLdocumentElement while if you find elements it will return a Array;

-like Jquery, you can find a element sheet by sheet
+like Jquery, you can find a element layer by layer

 ```
 var a = $.$("#a .b");